ltrujello/ltrujello.github.io/docs/category_theory/index.md

 way of describing this process.

-My goal with these notes was to read most of the classic texts in category theory and then find the most intuitive way to explain the concepts that I learned for the benefit of others.
-Many category theory texts are often quite cryptic and terse, and I figured I could save people some time in understanding these concepts with these notes.
+My goal with these notes was to read most of the classic texts in category theory and then find the most intuitive way to explain and illustrate the concepts that I learned for the benefit of others.
+Many category theory texts are often quite cryptic and terse, so I figured I could save people some time in understanding these concepts with these notes.

 I relied heavily on *Categories for the Working Mathematician*, the de facto category theory text which is great but is extremely terse and challenging.